 misinterpretation of sunset

-Reader comment on item: The Pope and the Koran
+Reader comment on item: Pope Benedict XVI and the Koran

 in response to reader comment: Where does the sun set?